luna/luna-book/visual_representation.md

   Example: typing `"sibdi"` will match `"subdivide"` with major score penalty.

-###### Accessing the Luna Explorer
-In order to access the Luna Explorer place your mouse over the data flow editor and press the <kbd>tab</kbd> key.
-You can close the Explorer by pressing the <kbd>escape</kbd> key or the <kbd>tab</kbd> key again, but only if no input was provided so far.
-The Explorer consists of three panels – expression editor <span class="uiref">1</span>, suggestions list <span class="uiref">2</span> and documentation view<span class="uiref">3</span>.
-The expression editor is always active and listens for your input until the Explorer is closed, so you can start typing as soon as the explorer appears on your screen.

 ###### Searching for functions and modules
 The default behavior of the Explorer is to search for functions and modules.
 In order to guide the Explorer that you are looking for a module, start your search with a capital letter.
 See the [Luna naming convention](dummy.md) for more details.